tldr-pages/tldr/pages/common/flutter.md

 `flutter run -d all`

-- Run tests in terminal from the root of the project:
+- Run tests in a terminal from the root of the project:

 `flutter test {{test/example_test.dart}}`